magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 ## Issue

-Sorting by price doesn't work correctly for products with a zero price assigned to shared catalog.
+Sorting by not working correctly for products with a zero price assigned to shared catalog.

 <ins>Prerequisites</ins>: